-- a) A copy of the claim letter submitted pursuant to Section 120.201(a)(1) shall be open to public inspection. - b) Where an article was determined to represent a trade secret prior to the effective date of this Part and/or no claim letter exists, the agency shall prepare a statement which shall be open to public inspection which names and briefly describes the article.
+- a) A copy of the claim letter submitted pursuant to Section 120.201(a)(1) shall be open to public inspection. - b) Where an article was determined to represent a trade secret prior to the effective date of this Part and no claim letter exists, the agency shall prepare a statement which shall be open to public inspection which names and briefly describes the article. - c) Where a page, part or portion of an article is claimed or determined to represent a trade secret, a copy of the article shall be open to public inspection, with the part or portion deleted which is claimed or determined to represent a trade secret or which would lead to disclosure of the trade secret.